 The use of gas boosted solar hot water and swimming pool heating systems is encouraged, however solar collectors must not be visible from public spaces unless there is no other location which affords suitable solar exposure.
 In this case they should be installed on the plane of the roof, with water tanks ideally located within the roof space.

 CLOTHES LINES AND DRYING AREAS

-These should be located to access winter sunshine and prevailing breezes wherever possible and shall not be visible from public areas.
+These should be located to access winter sunshine in the Central and Rise precinct and wherever possible in the Coastal precinct.
+They shall not be visible from public areas.